oopsmails/general-info/virtualbox/ubuntu20.md

 - if using vpn, then Network, Bridged Adapter might be a good choice.
 - if using port forwarding, then switch to NAT.

+### Monitor startup apps

+- list any services launched at startup by opening Terminal and running the command:

+service --status-all
+- To stop a running service, enter the command:

+- sudo service <name> stop
+To remove an existing program from Ubuntu open Terminal and run:

+- sudo apt-get remove <program name>